 - 1. Non-residential uses that face a local street, provided that either of the following conditions is met: - a.
 The subject property contains a building that had a non-residential use for a minimum of 10 of the past 50 years; or - b.
 The building on the subject property was originally built for commercial uses. - 2.
 Institution. - a.
 Church or other place of worship, including incidental recreational and educational facilities. - b.
 Library. - 3.
 Bail Bond Office.
 Criteria for the approval of a Conditional Use Permit to allow a Bail Bond Office: - a.
 Shall be located on a collector or higher street classification. - b.
 Shall not be permitted on a block face with more than 30 percent residential. - c.
 Shall not be located within 500 feet of another bail bond office.
-Shall not be located further than 1,000 feet from the Metropolitan Courthouse, Bernalillo County Courthouse, or Federal Courthouse buildings (see map, Appendix D). - d.
+Site on which Bail Bond Office is located, or at least a portion thereof, shall not be located further than 1,000 feet from the Metropolitan Courthouse, Bernalillo County Courthouse, or Federal Courthouse buildings (see map, Appendix D). - d.
 The number of employees shall be limited to 5. - e.
-The hours of operation shall be limited to 7:00 am to 10:00 pm. - 4.
-Office. - 5.
-Retail sales of drugs, medical supplies.
+The hours of operation shall be limited to 7:00 am to 10:00 pm.

+4. Office.

+- 5. Retail sales of drugs, medical supplies.
 No drive-up service windows allowed. - 6.
-Self-service laundry. - 7.
-Bed and Breakfast establishments shall comply with Appendix F, Policy
+Self-service laundry.